jemmy512/book-notes/SE/refactoring-2.md

 ## Refactoring and the Wider Software Development Process

-To really operate in an agile way, a team has to be capable and enthusiastic refactorers—and for that, many aspects of their process have to align with making refactoring a regular part of their work.
+To really operate in an agile way, a team has to be capable and enthusiastic refactorers - and for that, many aspects of their process have to align with making refactoring a regular part of their work.

 The first foundation for refactoring is `self-testing code`.

 To refactor on a team, it’s important that each member can refactor when they need to without interfering with others’ work.
 This is why I encourage `Continuous Integration`.
 With CI, each member’s refactoring efforts are quickly shared with their colleagues.

-Refactoring and `yagni` positively reinforce each other: Not just is refactoring (and its prerequisites) a foundation for yagni—yagni makes it easier to do refactoring.
+Refactoring and `yagni` positively reinforce each other: Not just is refactoring (and its prerequisites) a foundation for yagni - yagni makes it easier to do refactoring.
 This is because it’s easier to change a simple system than one that has lots of speculative flexibility included.

 `Continuous Delivery` keeps our software in an always-releasable state.
-This is what allows many web organizations to release updates many times a day—but even if we don’t need that, it reduces risk and allows us to schedule our releases to satisfy business needs rather than technological constraints.
+This is what allows many web organizations to release updates many times a day - but even if we don’t need that, it reduces risk and allows us to schedule our releases to satisfy business needs rather than technological constraints.

 ## Refactoring and Performance
 I often make changes that will cause the program to run slower.
 This is an important issue.
 I don’t belong to the school of thought that ignores performance in favor of design purity or in hopes of faster hardware.